By guest blogger Jane Trueper, circa 2014. Last updated 11 November 2019.

 I’ve had a number of requests from clients for information on how to market the book they’ve just written and I’ve formatted.
-So I invited blogger Jane Trueper to research the issue and write the following guest article. —Erika
+So I invited blogger Jane Trueper to research the issue and write the following guest article.
+I’ve updated it in the years since it was originally written. —Erika

 A lot of eBook authors know how to write really well.
 A lot fewer, however, know what to do once they’ve written their eBook.
 If you’re one of those authors, read on to find out how to market your eBook in order to help it succeed once it makes its digital debut.